Interview

 Why do you think there has never been a movie about Tucker?

-So if the autobiography was weak for a movie script why did you continue?
+So, if the autobiography was weak for a movie script why did you continue?

-S: We figured like most autobiographies of that era, a lot was left out.
-So we decided to find out for ourselves if there was more.
+S: So, we decided to find out for ourselves if there was more.

 L: And there was!